Sabrin-Ara-Begum/Authentication-page/Readme.md

 🧪 How to Run

-Download or clone this repo.
+1.Download or clone this repo.

-Open index.html in your browser.
+2.Open index.html in your browser.

-Try signing up and logging in.
+3.Try signing up and logging in.

 ✨ Screenshots